FAMILY THERAPY FOR AUTISM

 Strengths-Based, Client Focused Social Model

 How autism is conceptualized can make a significant impact on how we interact or relate to those with autism.
 If viewed as a behavioral disorder, the inclination among treatment providers and by extension various systems, is to eliminate behavior.
-Instead, our goal is to provide various strategies to better adapt, cope and communicate.
+Instead, our goal is to provide various strategies to better adapt, cope and advocate.

 Restoring Hope & Happiness: How Family Therapy Can Help